geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 **Geohot** [00:04:12]
 I'm fine with const not having a shape.
 I'm fine with const.
-If you try to call shapetracker on a const that doesn't have a view parent, it can just assert.
+If you try to call ShapeTracker on a const that doesn't have a view parent, it can just assert.
 I'm fine with that.

 **Qazalin** [00:04:27]